chaosparrot/marithime_talon/README.md

 [] - Create a usage and installation video
 Videos seem to speak to people more than written text does, so accompany this with a video as well

-[~] - Extension possibilities for other packages
+[x] - Extension possibilities for other packages
 There's a ton of ways other packages can make use of our captures, settings and detections, but we will need to document them so they are easier to reuse as well.
 X Known words in document
 X Get last formatter used
 X Get known language in document
 X Get selection
 X Reformat selection
-~ Set selection
+X Set selection
 X Set document
-~ Set cursor position
+X Set cursor position

 #### Dictation